khiltid08/F1-Data-Analysis/README.md

 ## Requirements
 To run this project, you will need:

--Python 3.x
+- Python 3.x
--Jupyter Notebook
+- Jupyter Notebook
--Pandas
+- Pandas
--Matplotlib
+- Matplotlib
--You can install these packages using pip:
+- You can install these packages using pip:

 ##Data